The Bold and the Beautiful: Development

 In 1986, CBS was on the hunt to replace Capitol, and contacted several writers and producers for proposals.
 Paul Rauch created Grosse Pointe as a replacement.
 During her absence from Ryan's Hope, Michael Brockman, former President of CBS Daytime, asked Claire Labine to develop a new serial in 1986.
-Her proposal was entitled Celebration but never made it to the air.
+Her proposal was entitled Celebration, but never made it to the air.
 Had it been greenlit, Jane Greenstein would have been Assistant to the Head Writer like she was on General Hospital.
 William J. Bell created The Bold and the Beautiful, which was originally titled Rags.
 On June 20, 2017, CBS announced its decision to renew the serial through the 2017–18 television season.
 On April 20, 2020, CBS announced plans to begin airing a week of vintage episodes, following the soap's shutdown, due to the COVID-19 pandemic in the United States.
 On May 20, 2020, it was announced that CBS had renewed the soap through 2022.
 On June 15, 2020, TVLine reported the series would be the first to resume production on June 17 as the first scripted series on American soil to get back up and running following Hollywood's three-month, coronavirus-imposed shutdown with a representative telling the website: "The health and safety of our cast and crew are of foremost importance to us, We will be following all protocols set forth by the State, City, Television City, and the various guilds."

-On March 2, 2022, it was announced that CBS had renewed the soap through 2024.
+On March 2, 2022, it was announced that CBS had renewed the soap through 2024; an optional third year was included in the renewal, with the option picked up in February 2024.
+In April 2025, it was announced the serial had been renewed for three additional seasons, through the 2027–2028 television season.
+That October, Casey Kasprzyk was named co-executive producer of the serial.
+His appointment makes him the first non-Bell family member in the serial's history to hold the position.